Belmont, LA Demographics

 A map of Belmont's Population by Race

-Of the 488 places in Louisiana, Belmont is the 399th most populous.
+Belmont is ranked the 459th most populous place in Louisiana, out of 489 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Belmont was ranked the 399th most populous place in the 2020 Census.

 Belmont's White Population